 Correcting Your Personal Information

-If you request us to do so, we will amend your personal information held by us if it is inaccurate, misleading, incomplete or out of date.
+You can request us to amend your personal information held by us if it is inaccurate, misleading, incomplete or out of date.
 If we disagree with your view about the accuracy, completeness or currency of a record of your personal information held by us and you ask us to associate with that record a statement that you have a contrary view, we will take reasonable steps to do so.

 Securing and Storing Your Personal Information